A Full-Density Approach to Simulating Random Iteration Equations with Applications

 Since $\boldsymbol{x}^{(n)}$ and $\boldsymbol{C}^{(n)}$ are independent, we get a likelihood distribution for $\boldsymbol{x}^{(n+1)}$ based on those densities and the specific transfer function $\boldsymbol{T}$ by

-which general form was presented previously \cite{Hoegele 2026}.
-When focusing on probability densities, we reformulate the likelihood function with Bayes' theorem to a posterior density by utilizing a non- or weakly-informative prior in this study which does not interact with the likelihood intensities by
+whose general form was presented previously \cite{Hoegele 2026}. {This formula points out the importance of the regularization by $\boldsymbol{B}$ for the computational strategy.} When focusing on probability densities, we reformulate the likelihood function with Bayes' theorem to a posterior density by utilizing a non- or weakly-informative prior in this study which effectively scales the likelihood intensities

 essentially normalizing the likelihood function to an integral value of $1$.
-In consequence, we can calculate in each iteration the posterior density function $f_{\boldsymbol{x}^{(n+1)}} := \pi_{\boldsymbol{x}^{(n+1)}}$, evolving from a prior starting density $f_{\boldsymbol{x}^{(1)}}:=\pi_{\boldsymbol{x}^{(1)}}$.
+In consequence, we approximate the next-step density at each iteration via the normalized posterior $f_{\boldsymbol{x}^{(n+1)}} := \pi_{\boldsymbol{x}^{(n+1)}}$, evolving from a prior starting density $f_{\boldsymbol{x}^{(1)}}:=\pi_{\boldsymbol{x}^{(1)}}$.
 Of course, in each iteration there could also be a density modifying prior utilized which strongly influences the density propagation.
 This could be important, for example, if the state space is restricted by hard or soft boundaries (utilizing a uniform prior in the region of admissible solutions) and/or is a discrete space with discrete probability densities (utilizing a gridded prior).
-We will leave such interesting possibilities outside of this study (although it is not outside of the framework) and only refer to the corresponding Section 2.5 in Hoegele \cite{Hoegele 2026}.
+We will leave such interesting possibilities outside of this study (although it is not outside of the framework) and only refer to the corresponding Section 2.5 in \cite{Hoegele 2026}.

 Rewriting Equation \ref{equ:GenIntegral} into